Clarks Shiraz – Agra’s first 5-star hotel still offers colonial-style elegance and oodles of traditional charm.

 Only 2 options within walking distance:

-- Otherwise take an auto-rickshaw (3km) to the Crystal Sarovar Premiere hotel.
+- Otherwise take an auto-rickshaw (3 km) to the Crystal Sarovar Premiere hotel.
 Inside are Lattice (all-day European and Indian cuisine), Bello Italiano @Fizz (premier bistro with bar), and Sky Grill (rooftop views, salad bar, pizza, and live music).
-6-minute drive.

 And very close to the Crystal Sarovar hotel are:

 - Grey House Café – Upper floor for views, offering excellent food, pleasing prices, affable staff, and bar.
 Next to the hotel.
-6-minute drive (2.7km).
+(3 km).

 - Mocha Café & Bar – Hugely popular among well-heeled youth for coffee, western food, and beer.
 Just across the road from the hotel.
-6-minute drive (2.7km).
+(3 km).

 - There are no shops within walking distance, so take an auto-rickshaw to the Crystal Sarovar hotel (see above).
 This area is packed with money-changers and shops selling carpets and other handicrafts.